Teterboro School of Aeronautics follows a policy of open admission. Students

 to the school detailing the disability and all adjustments that have worked

 for the applicant prior to attending Teterboro School.
+The School will

 Foreign Students: